mack64948/pygame-myversion/README.rst

 |Python3| |GithubCommits| |BlackFormatBadge|

 Pygame_ is a free and open-source cross-platform library for the development of multimedia applications like video games using Python.
+It's great for making games.
 It uses the `Simple DirectMedia Layer library`_ and several other popular libraries to abstract the most common functions, making writing these programs a more intuitive task.